 Other Exceptions: The American Rescue Plan Act of 2021 added an expanded exclusion of forgiven student loans that applies to loans discharged after 2020 and before 2026.
-IRC § 108(f).
+IRC § 108(f) (5).
 Covered debt is not limited to federal student loans.
+The exclusion applies whether the loan provided for postsecondary educational expenses was provided through the educational institution or directly to the borrower.
+Certain private education loans and loans made by certain educational organizations qualify for the special rule.